6 Reasons You Shouldn’t Assume Foot Pain Is a Heel Spur

 A heel spur won’t trouble you unless it is prominent beneath your foot, and you can feel it under the skin.
 If you concentrate too much on a heel spur, you could miss the true underlying problem, he says.

 “Oftentimes, it’s not related to having a heel spur.
-Plantar fasciitis or any other entity that causes inflammation around the heel can cause heel pain,” Dr. Davis says.
+Plantar fasciitis or any other condition that causes inflammation around the heel can cause heel pain,” Dr. Davis says.

 Dr. Davis says the first step is to understand where in the foot you feel the most pain: Is it in the heel, arch or toes?
-It is important for the diagnoses and treatment to understand where a person feels the most tenderness.
+It’s important for the diagnoses and treatment to understand where a person feels the most tenderness.

 Full recovery from heel pain takes, on average, six months to resolve with appropriate treatment, Dr. Davis says.
-But the odds are in your favor – only about 5 percent of people fail to improve with some form of treatment.
+But the odds are in your favor – only about 5% of people fail to improve with some form of treatment.
 You can help yourself by following these tips:

 Stretch.
 “Most heel pain syndromes have similar treatment – the mainstay is a home stretching program,” Dr. Davis says.
 “We teach people to stretch daily with good technique and frequency.”
 Using a night splint to keep the ankle at 90 degrees can help the morning pain, and make the first morning stretching session easier.

 Wear appropriate shoes for your activity.
-“If you’re going running, wear running shoes; going on a hike, wear hiking shoes,” Dr. Davis says.
+“If you’re going running, wear running shoes.
+If you’re going on a hike, wear hiking shoes,” Dr. Davis says.
 “Wear the appropriate footwear for whatever activity you’re doing to help support your foot properly.”